spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-debug-payment-integrations-locally.md

 A status dashboard for NGROK appears in your terminal.
 It also displays a useful local web UI where you can see and inspect incoming requests and payloads.
 4. Update your payment configuration.
 This step depends on the payment provider you are using.
-Normally, payment providers have a management console or web UI that lets you specify notification endpoints that are used to send notifications to your application.
-You need to update those so they match your NGROK URL.
+Most payment providers provide a management console or web UI where you can specify notification endpoints for sending notifications to your application.
+You need to update those, so they match your NGROK URL.

 {% info_block infoBox "Info" %}